 - Provide for family members with special needs to ensure government benefits will continue

-- If you have pets, decide on care for them after your passing (and leave a lump sum to your chosen pet guardians for their care if you choose).
+- If you have pets: Decide on care for them after your passing.
+Be sure to leave a lump sum to your chosen pet guardians for their care if you choose.

 - Create a list of any important items you want to give to specific recipients.
 For example, you can leave a lump sum to charity, give a piece of jewelry to a family member, or gift a car or property.